weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 - Notice that `[ ]` has become `[/]` ...
   - ... because the next status symbol after `space` is `/`.
-- From the settings, we see the status type is now `IN_PROGRESS`.
+- From the settings, we see the status stage is now `IN_PROGRESS`.

 ### Second click - advances to DONE and recurs